juliatong/fastapi/README.md

 `python utils_test.py` test POST /data endpoint `python connect_test.py` test DB manager

-6. Test service by trying GET /, expected result is {"",""}
+6. Test service by trying GET /, expected result is {"message": "OK"}

 7. Before testing any endpoints...please authenticate yourself...POST /token, for now key in usrname and password as you like.